zarkones/XENA/README.md

 ### IMPORTANT UPDATE ###

 Our team has moved its attention to XENA v2.
 Version 1 of XENA (this open-source project, aka. alpha version) is composed of 5 programming languages.
 That has proven costly to us.
-We decided to rewrite it into completely new codebase, utilizing only Golang for both front-end, back-end, and systems programming.
+We decided to rewrite it into completely new codebase, utilizing only Golang for front-end, back-end, and systems programming.
 We're also looking for someone to maintain XENA v1.
 Reach out.

 Download XENA Beta: https://zarkones.itch.io/xena